Hyperdontia: What Causes It and How Is It Treated?

 Simple, Effective Treatment

 If your extra teeth are not causing any oral health issues, our doctors may recommend not undergoing any treatment.
-In some cases, supernumerary teeth can cause oral health concerns such as:
+In some cases, however, supernumerary teeth can cause oral health concerns such as:

 - Crowding and other forms of malocclusion